This guide only covers the response part of the agent, if you have issues with agent audio, like pronunciation, please refer to other guides.

 Issue: Actual conversation does not match the flow graph

-- Add key steps as global nodes to allow users to skip or jump between nodes.
+When users deviate from the defined flow:- Add key steps as global nodes to allow users to skip or jump between nodes.
 This is particularly useful for inbound support cases without a rigid call structure.
 See our Global Node guide.

 - Make node instructions more flexible and let the model handle the details naturally.